towolf/towolf.github.com/test.markdown

 [a, b, c] = rot90('abc', 1, 2, [1, 2, 3])
 ~~~

-tilde and braces and dot
+Tilde and braces and dot
 ========================

 ~~~ {.matlab}